Corel Painter: Painter Sketch Pad

 Corel Painter Sketch Pad, launched in January 2009, is the newest member of the Painter product series.
 Sketch Pad focuses on the conception and early design phase of image creation.
 It has 13 drawing tools compared to Painter's almost 900 brushes, and a simple user interface that supports quick capturing of creative ideas.
 It is designed to work with a pen and drawing tablet.

 Reception

 In 2014, PC World called Painter "the best natural-media painting program out there."
-In 2015, PC Magazine called it "The best software at simulating painting and working with artistic media".
+In 2015, PC Magazine called it "The best software for simulating painting and working with artistic media".
 In 2017, ZDNet said it "remains one of the best digital painting tools for anyone with the skill to use traditional painting techniques onscreen".